When Yahuwah [the Hebrew name for the LORD] hears our voice in prayer, He has a promise for us:

 Using our voice to talk to our heavenly Father is the way we demonstrate our faith in Him, our trust in Him, and our humility.
 He understands completely our problems, our struggles.
 He wants to help us!
 But we must come to Him by speaking to Him with our voice!
 We must sincerely seek Him, waiting patiently upon Him, asking Him to reveal His ways to us.

 It takes simple, child-like faith and humility, to talk to Yahuwah.

-First, faith is acknowledging His very existence.
-“He that cometh to God must believe that He is….”
+First, faith is acknowledging God’s very existence: “He that cometh to God must believe that He is….”
 (Hebrews 11:6).
-Prayer [talking to Father] is faith in action, and it is fundamental to “walking by faith, not by sight” (2Corinthians 5:7).
+Our prayer [talking to Father] is faith in action, and it is fundamental to “walking by faith, not by sight” (2Corinthians 5:7).

-Second, in our walk with Father we need to be “of a contrite (sorrowful) and humble spirit” (Isaiah 57:15).
+Second, in our walk with Father, we need to be “of a contrite (sorrowful for our sins) and humble spirit” (Isaiah 57:15).
 Yahuwah gives His grace to the humble!

 Yahuwah delights in these two things — Faith and Humility.

 Without faith it is impossible to please Him [Yahuwah Elohim] … (Hebrews 11:6a)

 Surely He scorneth the scorners: but He giveth grace unto the lowly.
 (Prov 3:34)

 I cried unto Yahuwah with my voice, and He heard me out of His holy hill.
 Selah.
 (Psalms 3:4)